What is it, what it is not, its importance for health, truths and wrongs known as true… Curious questions and answers about cholesterol;

 No. On the contrary, cholesterol has very important functions in the body.

 It is involved in the digestion of fats.
 Therefore, if there is not enough cholesterol in the body, there may be problems in the digestion of fats.
-Another important function of cholesterol is to take place in the structure of nerve tissues.

 So much so that 17% of the dry matter weight of the brain is cholesterol.
 Cholesterol is an indispensable building material for nervous system tissues.
 However, they also participate in the structure of the cell wall in other tissues.